Deep learning in photoacoustic imaging: Applications of deep learning in PACT

-The one of the first applications of deep learning in PACT was by Reiter et al. in which a deep neural network was trained to learn spatial impulse responses and locate photoacoustic point sources.
+The first application of deep learning in PACT was by Reiter et al. in which a deep neural network was trained to learn spatial impulse responses and locate photoacoustic point sources.
 The resulting mean axial and lateral point location errors on 2,412 of their randomly selected test images were 0.28 mm and 0.37 mm respectively.
 After this initial implementation, the applications of deep learning in PACT have branched out primarily into removing artifacts from acoustic reflections, sparse sampling, limited-view, and limited-bandwidth.
 There has also been some recent work in PACT toward using deep learning for wavefront localization.
 There have been networks based on fusion of information from two different reconstructions to improve the reconstruction using deep learning fusion based networks.